mimi3421/lazyphoto2/README.md

  * Read the files but don't want to unzip them.
  * Keep the files in portable or PC storage.
- * Read the files on other device in local network.
+ * Read the files with other device in local network.

 ## Alert